SCOPE of work

-Maintenance of the Barry Berkus and Family Art Collection, the Colin Campbell Cooper Collection, the Channing Peake Collection, and Ray Strong artwork falls under the Office’s purview.
-In concert with the arts public advisory bodies, the Office curates exhibitions in the Channing Peake Gallery, the Santa Barbara City Hall Gallery, and the Joseph A. Betteravia Gallery as well as installations the Jardin de las Grenadas and the State Street Gallery.
+Maintenance of the Barry Berkus and Family Art Collection, the Colin Campbell Cooper Collection, the Anne & Walon Green Collection, and Ray Strong artwork falls under the Office’s purview.
+In concert with the arts public advisory bodies, the Office curates exhibitions in the Channing Peake Gallery, the Santa Barbara City Hall Gallery, and the Joseph A. Centeno Betteravia Gallery as well as installations the Jardin de las Grenadas and the State Street Gallery.

 The Office coordinates countywide Arts Cultural Planning initiatives; current efforts represent a collaboration between countywide arts public bodies and forums, the Santa Barbara Foundation, and community leaders and stakeholders.
 This project, titled Creative Community, is in the research and development phase.
 With the Arts Commission and County Arts in Public Places Committee, the Office administers the Percent for the Art Program.

 Finally, the Santa Barbara County Office of Arts & Culture partners with the City and County to host community roundtables for shared discourse and collective ideation.
-Included in this programming is an annual Arts Symposium and quarterly Arts Coffees.
+Included in this programming are Arts Symposia events and Arts Talks.